huysinh1705/Top_uk_youtubers_2024/README.md

   - total views
   - total videos uploaded

-The data is sourced from Kaggle (an Excel extract), https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download
+The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

 # Data cleaning
 ## Data cleaning
 1. Remove unnecessary columns by only selecting the ones we need